tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 My goal here was to find a way to assess documentation quality without relying solely on surveys, and to pin down the criteria for developer docs to a list of actionable, easy-to-understand criteria.
 I recognize that my list has no official research backing or data to support it &mdash; instead, these best practices come from my years in the industry and from best practices that I have observed within the realm of developer documentation.

 This is likely the problem with my approach: who's to say that documentation needs each of these criteria to succeed?
-It's possible that documentation might still be discoverable, accurate, relevant, and easy to understand without many of these more concrete components, which would seemingly invalidate the approach here.
+It's possible that documentation might still be discoverable, accurate, relevant, and clear without many of these more concrete components, which would seemingly invalidate the approach here.
 Some will object these criteria are just random requirements from Tom's head without any grounding in reality.
-I don't have any user-based research to say that docs should be this way, that they should have an overview, that reference material should follow a consistent structure, that tasks should be detailed in steps, or that a troubleshooting section is needed, etc. As such, critics could dismiss a documentation's "score" as being meaningless, relying only on user feedback for their evaluation of docs.
+I don't have any user-based research to say that docs should be this way, that they should have an overview, that reference material should follow a consistent structure, that tasks should be detailed in steps, or that error messages should be described, etc. As such, critics could dismiss a documentation's "score" as being meaningless, relying only on user feedback for their evaluation of docs.

 This is partly why surveys could both complement and confirm the approach here.
 User surveys specifically for docs that score highly should also rate higher in satisfaction surveys than surveys for docs that score more poorly.
 But again, to establish a kind of truth through surveys relies on a host of factors (objective, unbiased, unambiguous survey questions from a large sample of a representative audience across domains) that is likely unanswerable in any practical context.